nielsmaerten/nightflux/README.md

 Analyze your Nightscout data with the help of AI.

 Nightflux produces an AI-optimized, self-contained report of your Nightscout history.
-Share the report with an AI like ChatGPT*, and it will answer your questions, spot trends & analyze patterns for you.
+Share the report with an AI like ChatGPT and ask it to follow the instructions included in the file.

-\* Model recommendation: _"GPT-5 Thinking"_  _(September 2025)_
+Now, the AI will be able to answer questions like:
+- Help me discover patterns in my glucose data
+- Create a chart of my deviations during the day
+- When am I most likely to go low?
+- ...

+_Note: For best results, use a high-reasoning model like GPT-5 Thinking_

 ## Quick start